 If you’re looking to focus on healthy school lunches for picky eaters, then I’m sorry this isn’t the post for you.
+It’s also not about cute shapes and other sneaky shenanigans to get your kid to eat.

 If you want to make sure your kid isn’t hungry while she’s at school then welcome, you’ve come to the right place.